Environmental policy of the United States: The First Trump Administration (2017–2021)

-The environmental policy of the Trump administration represents a shift from the policy priorities and goals of his predecessor, Barack Obama.
-While Obama's environmental agenda prioritized the reduction of carbon emissions through the use of clean renewable energy, the Trump administration has sought to increase fossil fuel use and scrap environmental regulations, which he has often referred to as an impediment to business.
+The environmental policy of the first Trump administration represented a shift from the policy priorities and goals of his predecessor, Barack Obama.
+While Obama's environmental agenda prioritized the reduction of carbon emissions through the use of clean renewable energy, the Trump administration sought to increase fossil fuel use and scrap environmental regulations, which he often referred to as an impediment to business.
 Trump has announced plans to pull the United States out of the 191 nation Paris agreement.
 At a presidential debate in March 2016, Trump said he would eliminate the EPA as a part of his plan to balance the budget.

-Trump's "America First Energy Plan", focuses on increasing the use of fossil fuels without mentioning renewable energy.
+Trump's "America First Energy Plan" focused on increasing the use of fossil fuels without mentioning renewable energy.
 It would repeal many Obama policies including the Climate Action Plan and the Clean Water Rule, and limit the EPA's mission to protecting air and water quality.
 Within days of taking office he signed executive orders to approve two controversial oil pipelines and to require federal review of the Clean Water Rule and the Clean Power Plan.
 He also invited American manufacturers to suggest which regulations should be eliminated; industry leaders submitted 168 comments, of which nearly half targeted Environmental Protection Agency rules.

 Trump's appointments to key agencies dealing in energy and environmental policy reflected his commitment to deregulation, particularly of the fossil fuel industry.
 Several of his cabinet picks, such as Rick Perry as Secretary of Energy and Scott Pruitt as EPA Administrator, were people with a history of opposition to the agency they were named to head.
 The Director of the Climate and Development Lab and Brown University environmental studies professor J. Timmons Roberts said in 2018, "It's been a hard year....
 Literally every country in the world is moving ahead [on reducing carbon emissions] without us."